George Carter (basketball): High school career

 Carter played at Silver Creek High School in New York, graduating in 1963.
 He was a two-time all-Western New York selection in basketball.
 He also played high school football and ran track.

+In 2009 as The Buffalo News celebrated 50 years of All-Western New York (WNY) basketball selections, Carter, who was twice an All-WNY first team selection was a second team selection for the All-time All-WNY team.

 College career

 Carter played collegiate basketball at St. Bonaventure University.

 Professional career

 Carter was selected by the Detroit Pistons in the eighth round of the 1967 NBA draft.
-Carter, Dave Winfield and Mickey McCarty are the only three people known to have been drafted by 4 different professional leagues in one year.
 He was also selected by the New Orleans Buccaneers in the 1967 ABA Draft.
-He was also drafted by the MLB's New York Mets and the NFL's Buffalo Bills.
+Additionally, was also drafted by the MLB's New York Mets and the NFL's Buffalo Bills.
+Carter, Dave Winfield and Mickey McCarty are the only three people known to have been drafted by four different professional leagues.

-Carter played only game for the Pistons and then joined the Washington Caps of the rival American Basketball Association.
+Carter played only one game for the Pistons, and then joined the Washington Caps of the rival American Basketball Association.
 He went on to play seven seasons in the ABA, spending time with eight teams: the Caps, the Virginia Squires, the Carolina Cougars, the Pittsburgh Condors, the New York Nets, the Memphis Sounds, the Baltimore Claws (preseason games only) and the Utah Stars.
 Carter represented the Squires in the 1971 ABA All-Star Game.
 He scored 8,863 combined ABA/NBA career points.